Blepharitis Blepharo- keratoconjunctivitis (& eyelid ocular rosacea)

 These are different names for the same condition.

 Blepharitis is the medical term for inflamed eyelids.
 The inflammation is like eczema of the skin, with red, scaly eyelids.
 You may notice tired, or gritty eyes, which may be uncomfortable in sunlight or a smoky atmosphere.
 They may be slightly red, and feel as though there is something in them.
 The eyelids have tiny glands in them, especially the lower lids.
 These glands make substances that mix with tears, and help the tears to spread across the eye.
+There may be fungi in the lids Eye 15, or demodex mite.

 The glands in the eyelids shown in purple